Wood ash: Soaps

 For thousands of years, plant or wood ash was leached with water, to yield an impure solution of potassium carbonate.
 This product could be mixed with oils or fats to produce a soft "soap" or soap like-product, as was done in ancient Sumeria, Europe, and Egypt.
 However only certain types of plants could produce a soap that actually lathered.
 Later, medieval European soapmakers treated the wood ash solution with slaked lime, which contains calcium hydroxide, to get a hydroxide-rich solution for soapmaking.
 However it was not until the invention of the Leblanc process that high quality sodium hydroxide could be mass produced, rendering obsolete the earlier forms of soap using crude wood or plant ash.
 This was a revolutionary discovery that facilitated the modern soapmaking industry.

 Bio-leaching

 The ectomycorrhizal fungi Suillus granulatus and Paxillus involutus can release elements from wood ash.

 Food preparation

-Wood ash is sometimes used in the process of nixtamalization, where corn is soaked and cooked in an alkali solution to improve nutritional content and decrease risk of mycotoxins.
+Wood ash is sometimes used in the process of nixtamalization, where certain types of corn (typically maize or sorghum) are soaked and cooked in an alkali solution to improve nutritional content and decrease risk of mycotoxins.
 The alkali solution has historically been made from wood ash lye.

+Nixtamalization was originally practiced in Mesoamerica, from which it spread northwards through various indigenous tribes of North America.
+In eastern North America, nixtamalized corn was traditionally eaten in porridges and stews, a dish that Europeans would call hominy.
+Wood ash is also used as a preservative for some kinds of cheese, such as Morbier and Humboldt Fog.

 An early leavened bread was baked as early as 6000 BC by the Sumerians by placing the bread on heated stones and covering it with hot ash.
 The minerals in the wood ash could have supplemented the nutritional content of the dough as it was baked.
 In present day, the amount of wood ash content in bread flour, as measured by the Chopin alveograph, is strictly regulated by France.